 Milka Oreos, Daim, & Philadelphia

 What does an American cookie, a Swiss chocolate bar, and a cream cheese spread have in common?
-They’re all owned by the umbrella company, Mondelēz International, which also happens to own the Milka chocolate brand.
+They’re all owned by the umbrella company, Mondelēz International — which also happens to own the Milka chocolate brand.
 Thus, we have the co-branded Milka Oreos and Milka Daim varieties of chocolate.

-While cream cheese flavored chocolate doesn’t sound too appealing, chocolate flavored cream cheese certainly does — and accordingly, we have Philadelphia Milka Cream Cheese.
+While cream cheese flavored chocolate doesn’t sound too appealing, chocolate flavored cream cheese certainly does — and, thus, we now have Philadelphia Milka Cream Cheese.
 Whether these products were created to drive sales, expand the range, or bring one or more of the brands into new markets, these in-house partnerships have succeeded and stuck around.

 It’s not unusual for parent companies and their subsidiaries to engage in strategic co-branding collaborations to produce new and different varieties of products, lines, and flavors.
 With shared resources and an existing alignment thanks to their shared parent company, it’s a straightforward way for companies to test brands in new markets and retain full control should anything go awry.

 Chocolate, potato chips, and other snack foods are frequently updated with flavors that involve co-branding, often with polarizing or controversial reception.
-When the Mondelēz International launched a co-branded line of Vegemite flavored Cadbury chocolate in Australia, the product itself didn’t last long, but the co-branding exercise certainly achieved its purpose of creating buzz for both brands.
+When the Mondelēz International launched a co-branded line of Vegemite flavored Cadbury chocolate in Australia, the product itself didn’t last long — but the co-branding exercise certainly achieved its purpose of creating buzz for both brands.

-After having worked with Red Bull on co-branded events and promotions, GoPro announced in 2016 that the two brands would form a strategic multi-year, global partnership that includes content production, distribution, cross-promotion and product innovation.
+After having worked with Red Bull on co-branded events and promotions, GoPro announced in 2016 that the two brands would form a strategic multi-year, global partnership that includes content production, distribution, cross-promotion, and product innovation.

-GoPro & Red Bull
+GoPro x Red Bull

-Should You Consider A Co-branding Opportunity?
+Should You Consider A Co-Branding Opportunity in 2022?

-Co-branding is a useful strategy for businesses looking to increase their brand awareness, boost their reputation and brand image, or increase sales and market share, and you don’t need to be Nike or Beyoncé to have a co-branding success.
+Co-branding is a useful strategy for businesses looking to increase their brand awareness, boost their reputation and brand image, or increase sales and market share — and you don’t need to be Nike or Beyoncé to find co-branding success.